-Sam received her BA in Political Science and Poverty Studies from the University of Notre Dame in 2013 where she also served as a Diversity Peer Educator through the school’s Psychology department.
-Sam has been a Registered Yoga Teacher since 2017 with a mission to teach accessible, body-positive yoga.
+Sam received her BA in Political Science and Poverty Studies from the University of Notre Dame and completed a Specialization in Fundraising and Development through UC Davis in 2022.
+Sam has been a Registered Yoga Teacher since 2017 with a mission to teach accessible, body- positive yoga.

-Sam spends the bulk of her free time outside with her husband and two babies.
-She loves learning about herbalism, gardening, and drinking sparkling water.
+Sam spends the bulk of her free time outside with her husband and babies.
+She loves learning about herbalism, gardening, hiking, and drinking sparkling water.

 Pronouns : she / her / hers